-Naturally when it was accepted I became terrified — terrified it wouldn't come together as hoped, that no one would come, they'd come and not understand, or get it and I'd have to deal with — who knows what.
-And, although I was wrong on all counts and this particular play received an excellent review from DC Metro Theatre Arts, I know perfectly well that's not going to happen every time I submit a work - not even that one.
-There's only one thing I know will return: the paralyzing fear failure.
-But I know the most worthwhile questions to ask are likely the most frightening to pursue.
-And I have a list of important questions here, don't you?
+Naturally when it was accepted I became terrified — terrified it wouldn't come together as hoped, that no one would come, they'd come and not understand, or get a bad review and I'd have to deal with it — who knows what.
+But I was wrong on all counts, with a grand finale of an excellent review from DC Metro Theatre Arts.
+So, while the most worthwhile questions are the most frightening to pursue.
+They are definitely the most worthy to pursue.
+And I have a host of important questions to ask.
+Don't you?
 Ka-thunk.

 0 Comments